BiznetGIO/RESTKnot/docs/restapi/domain.rst

 ===========  =======   ===========================
 Name         Type      Description
 ===========  =======   ===========================
-project_id   string    The project id of the domain zone         string    The zone name
+user_id      int       The user id of the user zone         string    The zone name
 ===========  =======   ===========================